FortinetCloudCSE/OCI_Solutions/content/02IPSec_DRG/_index.md

 ## On-Prem FortiGate

 This section will discuss how to configure IPSec on the FortiGate.
 In our case, we are running a FortiGate FG-70F, but these configurations will be the same for all fortigate devices.
+We will be showing CLI commands in this document, because largely these commands don't change a lot across releases.
+However, all of these things can be configured via GUI.

 ### FortiGate IPSec Configuration